 Why is Brand Awareness Important

-Brand awareness is not just about getting people to recognize your brand, it is also about getting them to identify with that brand.
+There are a lot of misconceptions about what branding is, as well as what brand awareness is.
+It’s not just about getting people to recognize your brand, it is also about getting them to identify with that brand.
 In other words, you want your audience to embrace your brand within the context of their lifestyle.
 If consumers are looking to make a purchase, there should be no question that they will turn to your brand.
 And why would they do this?
 Because you’ve implemented brand awareness strategies that have made them comfortable with who you are and the value you bring to their lives.

 Think of some of the bigger brand names out there: Apple, Target, Nike.
 These companies are synonymous with certain characteristics and ultimately, lifestyle choices.
 Users and audiences immediately connect with their message and their overall brand.
 This is what a good brand marketing campaign does: creates a connection between the brand and its audience.
 In this article, we look at some of the more effective strategies when it comes to building brand awareness.